88-degrees/Book-of-Changes/appendix02s1.md

 Paragraph 1 consists of two lines that rhyme; and paragraphs 4 (two lines), 5, and 6 do the same.
 According to Kû Yen-wû, paragraphs 2 and 3 also rhyme; but this appears to me doubtful.
 The symbolism of these paragraphs is sufficiently explained in the notes on the Text.
 Some peculiarities in their style (in Chinese) are owing to the bonds of the rhyme.

-291:XVIII 'When the wind,' says Khăng-žze, 'encounters the mountain, it is driven back, and the things about are all scattered in disorder; such is the emblem of the state denoted by Kû.'
+291:XVIII 'When the wind,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'encounters the mountain, it is driven back, and the things about are all scattered in disorder; such is the emblem of the state denoted by Kû.'

 'The nourishing of virtue' appears especially in line 6; all the other lines belong to the 'helping of the people.'